GeNIOS: an (almost) second-order operator-splitting solver for large-scale convex optimization: Numerical experiments

 \paragraph{Ablation study.} First, we examine the impact of the preconditioner and inexact solves for this problem.
 (Since this problem is a QP, \method{} does not approximate the $x$-subproblem.)
 We solve the bounded least squares problem with $N = 20,000$ data samples and $n = N/2$ features with and without both the randomized preconditioner and inexact $x$-subproblem solves.
 We set the absolute and relative termination tolerances to be \texttt{1e-5}.
 Figure~\ref{fig:constrained-ls-ablation} shows the convergence of the primal residual, the dual residual, and the objective value.
 The inexact solves reduce solve time by over 50\%, and the preconditioner introduces a very modest overhead (under 2\%) for an approximately 40\% linear system solve time reduction.
 Table~\ref{tab:constrained-ls-ablation} details these solve times.
 Again, the addition of inexact solves and the preconditioner do not affect the number of iterations it takes for the solution to converge.
 As with many QPs, the linear system solve time dominates.

 \paragraph{Comparison with other solvers.} We solve the same problem, with varying value of $n$ from $250$ to $16,000$, with our solver, the popular QP solver \osqp~\cite{osqp}, the pure Julia conic solver \cosmo~\cite{cosmo}, and the commercial solver \texttt{Mosek}~\cite{mosek}.
 Both \osqp{} and \cosmo{} are ADMM-based solvers, while \texttt{Mosek} uses an interior point method.
 For \cosmo{}, we use both the QDLDL direct solver (the default) and the CG indirect solver, which solves the same reduced system as \method{}'s \qpsolver.
 We set all ADMM-based solvers to have absolute and relative termination tolerances of \texttt{1e-4} and use the infinity norm of the residuals, since this is the default in \osqp{} and \cosmo{}.
-We use \texttt{Mosek}'s default parameters.
+We set \texttt{Mosek}'s primal and dual tolerances to \texttt{1e-4} but otherwise use default parameters.
 Both \method{} and \cosmo{}'s indirect solver use inexact solves in this example.
 Figure~\ref{fig:constrained-ls-compare} shows the results. \method{} with and without preconditioning begins to perform much better than other methods as the problem size becomes large.
 Preconditoning provides a nontrivial solve time reduction---about 50\%---as the problem sizes grows.
 While \osqp{} and \cosmo{} with a direct linear system solve are faster than \method{} for smaller problem sizes, they have worse scaling as the problem size grows due to the matrix factorization.